for Veterans and the Public

 - The federal government does not require that herbal remedies and dietary supplements be tested in the same way that standard medicines are tested before they are sold.
 Many of the treatments out there have not been studied as much as the HIV drugs you are taking.
 It is always a risk to take something or try something that hasn't been fully studied or researched.

 - Be careful of treatments that claim to be "miracle cures"--ones that claim to cure HIV/AIDS.
 There are people out there who may try to trick you into buying an expensive product that doesn't work.
-Always do your research and ask your VA doctor for help.
+Always do your research and ask your VA provider for help.

 Here you can read about some of the more common complementary therapies that people with HIV use.
 Sometimes these are used alone, but often they are used in combination with one another.
 For example, some people combine yoga with meditation.